MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/WinRMSecurity.md

 ---
-description: This document covers security concerns, recommendations, and best practices when using PowerShell Remoting. ms.date: 11/16/2022
+description: This document covers security concerns, recommendations, and best practices when using PowerShell Remoting. ms.date: 10/23/2023
 title: Security considerations for PowerShell Remoting using WinRM
 ---

 # Security Considerations for PowerShell Remoting using WinRM

 PowerShell Remoting is the recommended way to manage Windows systems.
-PowerShell Remoting is enabled by default in Windows Server 2012 R2.
+PowerShell Remoting is enabled by default in Windows Server 2012 R2 and higher.
 This document covers security concerns, recommendations, and best practices when using PowerShell Remoting.

 ## What is PowerShell Remoting?

-PowerShell Remoting uses [Windows Remote Management (WinRM)][04], which is the Microsoft implementation of the [Web Services for Management (WS-Management)][05] protocol, to allow users to run PowerShell commands on remote computers.
+PowerShell Remoting uses [Windows Remote Management (WinRM)][04] to allow users to run PowerShell commands on remote computers.
+WinRM is the Microsoft implementation of the [Web Services for Management (WS-Management)][05] protocol.
 You can find more information about using PowerShell Remoting at [Running Remote Commands][08].

 PowerShell Remoting isn't the same as using the **ComputerName** parameter of a cmdlet to run it on a remote computer, which uses Remote Procedure Call (RPC) as its underlying protocol.